harshitg123/demo2/README.md

 <img align="right" width="190" src="public/images/construction.png" ></img>

 <ul>
-  <li> Tech journal is not available for everyone i.e not everyone can post blogs on the website, I am working to make this avialable for everyone. </li>
+  <li> Tech journal is not available for everyone i.e not everyone can post blogs on the website, I am working to make this available for everyone. </li>
   <li> Setup authentication and authorization. </li>
   <li> Enhancement of User Interface.</li>
 </ul>